 - External personnel who are NOT engaged in research do NOT need to be as personnel.
-If those individuals need access to ARROW, please see this guidance: Accessing ARROW for External Personnel Not Engaged in Research.
+If those individuals need access to ARROW, please see this guidance: Accessing ARROW for Administrative Personnel at UW-Madison Not Engaged in Human Subjects Research

 - For personnel NOT affiliated with UW-Madison/UW Health/Madison VA AND for whom the HS-IRBs have NOT already agreed to serve as IRB of record, the personnel cannot engage in human subjects research activities until a change of protocol to add the institution or individual to the study has been reviewed and approved by the HS-IRBs.

 - In the case of research studies where direct interaction with subjects does not occur, personnel changes can be batched and submitted to the IRB on a quarterly basis.
 The study team is still responsible for ensuring all of the conditions outlined in point 1 of this section, other than submission of a personnel change within 1 month, have been met.
 This exception to the 1 month submission time frame only applies to the following application types available in ARROW: 1) Non-Exempt Medical Records Review (unless the application involves contacting subjects for information) or 2) Reading Center/Statistical Data Analysis Center (SDAC)/Analysis center for data, specimens and/or images.

 Changes to the Roles of Current Study PersonnelThe study team must report significant changes in study team roles within 14 business days of those changes.
 Significant changes are defined as:

 - Changes in who serves as point of contact as listed in the General Information section of the initial review application in question 1.6 and 4.4